 Houses owned by housing associations and local authorities have to be in good condition as part of the housing quality standard.

-To meet the standard, houses must be:
+For social landlords to meet the standard, homes must be:

 - in a good state of repair